Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

   - Validator's reward: 100 SDT ~ * ~ 20\% ~ + ~ Commission$ = 20.8 SDT
   - Delegators' rewards: 100 SDT ~ * ~ 80\% ~ - ~ Commission$ = 79.2 SDT \(each delegator will be able to claim its portion of these rewards in proportion to their stake\)

-### How does Luna supply behave over time?
+### How does Odis supply behave over time?

-Luna is the native staking token for the Daodiseo Proof of Stake chain.
-Luna represents mining power and serves as collateral for Daodiseo stablecoins.
-When a Daodiseo stablecoin's price is low, the relevant Daodiseo stablecoin is burned, and Luna is minted.
+Odis is the native staking token for the Daodiseo Proof of Stake chain.
+Odis represents mining power and serves as collateral for Daodiseo stablecoins.
+When a Daodiseo stablecoin's price is low, the relevant Daodiseo stablecoin is burned, and Odis is minted.
 This increases the price of the Daodiseo stablecoin.
-In order to constrain Luna inflation, the protocol burns all seigniorage and dividends swap fees to the exchange rate oracle ballot winners, which then returns Luna supply towards a target.
+In order to constrain Odis inflation, the protocol burns all seigniorage and dividends swap fees to the exchange rate oracle ballot winners, which then returns Odis supply towards a target.
 The Daodiseo Protocol is deflationary in nature.

 ### What are the slashing conditions?